Will-Wright/lasso-quadratic-solver/README.md

 ## Demo Tutorial

 The following results may be reproduced by running the function `RunDemo`.
-Note that the LASSO and quadratic programming experiments are entirely separate.
+Note that the LASSO and quadratic programming experiments are entirely separate in the code above.
 The results below are back-to-back for comparison purposes.

 First, we see that runtime for `LassoQuadraticSolver` increases approximately linearly with dimension `n`, while runtime for the MATLAB functions `quadprog` and `lasso` increases exponentially.
 This difference is a result of `quadprog` and `lasso` relying on interior-point methods, thus requiring matrix factorization which scales at `O(n^3)`.
 The main computational cost in `LassoQuadraticSolver` is a sparse matrix-vector product which scales much better.